San José, Costa Rica: Theaters and auditoriums

 The National Theater of Costa Rica (considered the finest historic building in the capital and known for its exquisite interior which includes its lavish Italian furnishings) and the Melico Salazar Theater present drama, dance performances and concerts throughout the year.
-Nevertheless, other 'smaller' theaters can be found throughout the city and provide a large array of entertainment.
+Other smaller theaters can be found throughout the city and provide a wide array of entertainment.

 El Teatro Variedades (1892) is San José's oldest theater.

 Museums

 San José is also host to various museums.
 These museums allow visitors to view Costa Rican history, scientific discoveries, pre-Columbian era culture and art, as well as modern Costa Rican art.
 The city is also host to the nation's museum of gold and museum of jade.

 Some of the city's main museums are: